What's true in showbiz also applies to ecommerce. In order to succeed, you must understand your audience.

 - Demographics: There are slightly more male (57%) than female (47%) shoppers on eBay, with nearly a third falling into the 35 to 49-year-old age group.
 The next largest segment is ages 50 to 64 at 29%, followed by 25 to 34 at 18%.

 - Motivations: Buyers are price-conscious and savvy bidders who seek both new and used items unavailable on other channels, like collectibles.
 They’ve previously been described as “enthusiast buyers” and “value seekers” who also find value in older models of products.
-They are not necessarily “efficiency buyers” that strictly buy out of convenience; some scour eBay for particular, niche products that, again, may not be found in many other places.
+They are not necessarily “efficiency buyers” that seek competitively priced in-season inventory; some scour eBay for particular, niche products that, again, may not be found in many other places.

 - Habits: Shoppers are increasingly purchasing through their mobile devices.
 They additionally emphasize and value seller ratings, potentially even more than on other marketplaces, when making final purchasing decisions.